 As Simon Broughton observes in his useful Songlines update, since he edited the second edition of The Rough Guide to world music in 1999, Polish folk music has seen a dynamic revival akin to the earlier Hungarian táncház movement.
 See also the third edition (2009).

 Fans of “world music” have long made an avid audience for the folk musics of Hungary and Romania.
-Poland’s extreme sufferings in the mid-20th century (see also Bloodlands) were followed by Communism and its sanitised musical “fakelore” (brilliantly dissected by Kundera for Moravia).
+Poland’s extreme sufferings in the mid-20th century (see also Bloodlands) were followed by state socialism and its sanitised musical “fakelore” (brilliantly dissected by Kundera for Moravia).
 But local traditions were maintained there too—and indeed collected, both before the 1939 invasions and in the early 1950s, although official support for such fieldwork was an ironic casualty of the 1956 political thaw.
 Note also chapters in Music traditions in totalitarian systems, 2009 (slow to load, but worth persisting!).
 Cf. fieldwork in Maoist China.

 So here, as is my wont, I seek more hardcore rural traditions, the inspiration for higher-profile bands touring on the world music circuit like the Warsaw Village Band, Kroke, and, notably, Janusz Prusinowski’s group.

 Do explore the riches of Andrzej Bieńkowski’s Muzyka Odnaleziona site (in Polish; for perceptive interviews with him in English, click here and here), along with hundreds of wonderful videos on his YouTube playlists, featuring both instrumental bands and singers from regions including Lublin, Radom, and (in Łódź province) Rawa and Opoczno, as well as Ukrainian, Belarusian, and Lithuanian traditions within current Polish borders (several of my posts also feature Ukraine and the work of William Noll, such as this).

 We might start with Bieńkowski’s own selection of favourite clips: